Devam15/visual-rag/README.md

 - Citing the exact page and document each answer came from
 - Showing confidence scores for each retrieved source
 - Supporting per-document and cross-document search
+- Logging all queries to a SQLite database with an analytics dashboard

 ## 🖥️ Demo